 •

-includes your payroll vendor, cloud ERP provider, CCTV monitoring agency,
+payroll vendor, cloud ERP provider, CCTV monitoring agency, third-party

-third-party logistics partner, or the IT services company managing your
+logistics partner, or the IT services company managing your servers.

 •